- Chart

 Strengths

-- Expertise in rare disease drug development
+- Leadership in rare disease and orphan drug development.

-- Robust pipeline
+- Robust pipeline of promising drug candidates.

 Weaknesses

-- High R&D costs
+- High R&D costs and long development timelines.

 Opportunities

-- Expansion into new rare disease indications
+- Expansion into new rare disease indications.

-- Strategic partnerships and acquisitions
+- Strategic partnerships and acquisitions to expand pipeline.

 Threats

-- Competition from other rare disease companies
+- Competition from other biotechnology and pharmaceutical companies.

-- Patent expirations
+- Patent expirations and generic competition.

 Competitors and Market Share